awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-connecting-to-linux-unix-instance-using-sftp.md

 1. In the **Logon Type** dropdown, choose **Key File**\.

 1. In the **User** text box, enter one of the following default user names depending on your instance operating system:
-   + Amazon Linux, FreeBSD, and openSUSE instances: `ec2-user`
+   + Amazon Linux, Amazon Linux 2, FreeBSD, and openSUSE instances: `ec2-user`
    + CentOS instances: `centos`
    + Debian instances: `admin`
    + Ubuntu instances: `ubuntu`
-   + Certified by Bitnami instances: `bitnami`
+   + "Certified by Bitnami" instances: `bitnami`
    + Plesk instances: `ubuntu`
+   + cPanel & WHM instances: `centos`

 1. Next to the **Key File** text box, choose **Browse**\.

 1. Locate the private key file that you downloaded from the Lightsail console earlier in this procedure, and then choose **Open**\.
-![\[SFTP configuration in FileZilla.\]](https://d9yljz1nd5001.cloudfront.net/en_us/2f596334045058acdba2fdcc5e035cef/images/amazon-lightsail-filezilla-sftp-configuration.png)
+![\[SFTP configuration in FileZilla.\]](https://d9yljz1nd5001.cloudfront.net/en_us/a825044edce3b3cf14c8cdbea7367d2e/images/amazon-lightsail-filezilla-sftp-configuration.png)

 1. Choose **Connect**\.

    You are successfully connected if you see status messages similar to the following example:
-![\[FileZilla successfully connected to an instance in Lightsail.\]](https://d9yljz1nd5001.cloudfront.net/en_us/2f596334045058acdba2fdcc5e035cef/images/amazon-lightsail-filezilla-sftp-successfully-connected.png)
+![\[FileZilla successfully connected to an instance in Lightsail.\]](https://d9yljz1nd5001.cloudfront.net/en_us/a825044edce3b3cf14c8cdbea7367d2e/images/amazon-lightsail-filezilla-sftp-successfully-connected.png)

    For more information about using FileZilla, including how to transfer files between your local computer and your instance, see the [FileZilla Wiki page](https://wiki.filezilla-project.org/Using)\.